McGovern Medical School at The University of Texas Health Science Center at Houston, MD

 Melissa Cossey, MD, is a board-certified pediatrician in the Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.
 She specializes in caring for children that require hospitalization for acute, chronic, common, and complex medical conditions that require specialty management.
 Additionally, Dr. Cossey is an assistant professor and serves as the Educational Director of the Pediatric Residents’ Inpatient Rotations for the Dell Medical School Department of Pediatrics.

-Dr. Cossey earned her medical degree from McGovern Medical School at The University of Texas Health Science Center at Houston and both her bachelor’s in chemical engineering and her bachelor’s in Spanish from The University of Texas at Austin.
+Dr. Cossey earned bachelor's degrees in both chemical engineering and Spanish from The University of Texas at Austin.
+She earned her medical degree from McGovern Medical School at The University of Texas Health Science Center at Houston.
 She completed a residency in pediatrics at Children's Medical Center Dallas/The University of Texas Southwestern Medical School.

 Dr. Cossey’s clinical interests include educating her patients and their families as well as the next generation of pediatricians.
 She currently serves on multiple committees at Dell Children’s Medical Center and with Austin Public Health and is the editor of an upcoming educational book on pediatric hospital medicine.